ToshioCP/Gtk4-tutorial/src/sec3.src.md

 A signal is emitted when something happens.
 For example, a window is created, a window is destroyed and so on.
 The signal "activate" is emitted when the application is activated.
-(Activated is a bit different from started, but you can think the both are almost same so far.)
+(Activated is a bit different from started, but you can think of them both as almost the same so far.)
 If the signal is connected to a function, which is called a signal handler or simply handler, then the function is invoked when the signal emits.